armory/docs/content/en/scale-agent/install/_index.md

 ## Installation steps

-In this guide, you deploy the Agent service to your target cluster.
+In this guide, you deploy the Armory Agent service to your target cluster.

 Installation steps: